MukurtuCMS/Mukurtu-CMS/modules/mukurtu_protocol/README.md

 # Description
 This module provides the community and cultural protocol entities, which are the basis for grouping and access control in Mukurtu.

+>Warning: You must use Drupal's private file system for protocols to function as intended.
+The public file system allows the web server to serve files directly without verifying access.

 # Communities & Cultural Protocols
 Communities and Cultural Protocols in Mukurtu CMS are both a custom entity (See `./src/Entity/Community.php` and `./src/Entity/Protocol.php) and Organic Groups groups.